LinkedIn scrapped its entire ranking system.

 Volume used to win.
 That trade is over.

-Now LinkedIn tests your post on a small audience before giving it any real distribution.
+Now LinkedIn tests every post on a small audience before it gets any real distribution.

-Under the previous system, LinkedIn pushed your post to a broad slice of your network.
+Under the old system, LinkedIn pushed your post to a wide slice of your network.
 If enough people reacted, it snowballed.
 You could get lucky with mediocre content on a good day.

 360Brew killed that lottery.
-Now every post goes to a small test group first, usually 2 to 5% of your connections.
-The system watches how those people actually behave.
+Every post now lands on a small test group first, usually 2 to 5% of your connections.
+The system watches what those people actually do.
 Not whether they tap a like button.
-Whether they stop moving, read to the bottom, and do something meaningful after.
+Whether they stop scrolling, read to the bottom, and do something meaningful afterwards.
 Posts that clear the bar earn wider reach.
 Posts that don't are basically dead within an hour.

 "LinkedIn has pivoted entirely from rewarding 'time on platform at any cost' to prioritizing 'value delivered.'"
 (LinkBoost, LinkedIn Growth Hacking in 2026)